Sprinting-Software/node-oidc-provider/docs/README.md

 ### features.claimsParameter

-[`OIDC Core 1.0`](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) - Requesting Claims using the "claims" Request Parameter
+[Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) - Requesting Claims using the "claims" Request Parameter

 Enables the use and validations of `claims` parameter as described in the specification.